rahp124/story-ensemble-v2/docs/2024-06-11-abstract-contribution.md

 **Motivation:**

-- Generalized chat interfaces may struggle with iterative, non-linear, and multi-step workflows
+- Generalized chat interfaces may struggle with iterative, non-linear, and multi-step workflows (not sure if true)
   - For iterative outputs, existing interfaces regenerate the entire output, even if previous steps have already been determined
   - For non-linear thinking it may be necessary to update all existing outputs to account for changes in prior steps
   - Chat interfaces make it difficult to constrain work within a single step before moving on the the next step
 - **Key contribution**: Provide a structured interface which supports multi-step, iterative, non-linear workflows, specifically design thinking.
+- Improve explainability using dependencies that describe the relationship between ideas and their role in generation

 **Implications:**